Meyer Brownstone

 Meyer Brownstone (June 26, 1922 – April 3, 2019) was a Canadian activist, civil servant, and academic, particularly notable for his longtime involvement with Oxfam Canada.

 Early life

 Brownstone was born in Winnipeg in 1922 to a poor Jewish socialist family.
 His parents were Olia Brownstone (née Roseman) and Charles Brownstone.
 His siblings were Hannah (married to Dr. Norman Hirt), Sam (married to Odette, parents of Justice Harvey Brownstone) and Shieky (married to Ellen).
+He was a cousin of lawyer and activist Yude Henteleff.

 In his youth, he worked in the gold mines of Red Lake, Ontario in order to pay for his schooling.
 Earlier, he had worked on his uncle's farm where he tried to organize the Ukrainian women working in the field into a trade union, to his uncle's dismay.

 Government of Saskatchewan

 From 1947 until 1964 Meyer Brownstone served as a civil servant in the government of Saskatchewan.

 Involvement with Oxfam

 Meyer Brownstone became the chair of Oxfam Canada in 1975.
 For his work with Oxfam Canada, he was the 1986 recipient of the Pearson Medal of Peace.
 Meyer was Chair Emeritus for Oxfam Canada at the time of his death.